pronobis/libspn-keras/libspn/tests/results/README.md

 - int32 much slower than int64 (particularly for dgx1) for gather and custom, but not slice
 - for int64, all methods offer similar performance, with gather and slice being slightly faster
-- for int32, slice wins, with gather and custom being equivalent, but much slower
+- for int32, slice wins, with gather and custom being comparable to each other, but much slower
 - slice makes more ops and setup time

 #### Result